Psalm 20 – The LORD Saves His Anointed

 i.
 Burnt sacrifice: “The olah here mentioned was a bloody sacrifice.
 The blood of the victim was spilt at the altar, and the flesh consumed.”
 (Clarke)

 ii.
 The place of faith was important in the Old Testament sacrificial system.
-The one who brought the offering had to trust in the ultimate, perfect sacrifice that God would one day provide, the one that each animal sacrifice pointed towards (Genesis 22:8, 22:14).
+The one who brought the offering had to trust in the ultimate, perfect sacrifice that God would one day provide, the one that each animal sacrifice pointed toward (Genesis 22:8, 22:14).

 iii.
 “The prayer for acceptance of the burnt offering is very graphic, since the word rendered ‘accept’ is literally ‘esteem fat.’”
 (Maclaren)